-You don't have to worry about keeping your healthy habits if you're on a retirement budget.
+You can keep your healthy habits, even if you're on a retirement budget.
 You can eat well and stay fit without breaking the bank.

 Eating Well at a Low Cost